-While each of these responses can in the short-term appear to cut costs, over the life of the program they will likely result in increases in cost and schedule slippage as individual risks are realized.
-As shown in Figure 3, a RAND study for the U.K. MoD found that 69% of schedule slippage was due to change orders, late product definition, and lack of technical information (Arena et. al. 2005).
+While each of these responses can in the shortterm appear to cut costs, the resultant increase in risk over the life of the program will likely result in increases in cost and schedule slippage as individual risks are realized.
+As shown in Figure 4, a RAND study for the U.K. MoD found that 69% of schedule slippage was due to change orders, late product definition, and lack of technical information (Arena et. al. 2005).
 These results are consistent with the normal program management response to predicted cost over-runs.

-Figure 3: Causes of Schedule Slips Reported by Shipbuilders (percentage) (Arena et. al. 2005)
+Figure 4: Causes of Schedule Slips Reported by Shipbuilders (percentage) (Arena et. al. 2005)

-In practice, the traditional responses to predicted cost over-runs often increase the cost uncertainty, such that the region of uncertainty includes the CAIV target.
+In practice, the traditional responses to predicted cost over-runs often increase program risk, but establishing current methods of risk contingencies are not sensitive to individual risk items.
+The net impact is that the acceptance of risk results in an increase of the cost uncertainty, such that the region of uncertainty includes the CAIV target.
 In this way, the Program Manager can be convinced that achieving the CAIV target is possible, when in reality, the likelihood of success is even lower.
-The impact of these typical responses is shown in Figure 4.
+The impact of these typical responses is shown in Figure 5.
 Because the Committed cost is already above the CAIV Cost target when the cost problem is identified, the "Corrective Action" merely appears to solve the cost problem by increasing the size of the Cost Uncertainty Region to encompass the CAIV Cost target.